 If one-way loop drives aren’t for you, you still have options in the area as well!
 Driving Newfound Gap Road to the Tennessee-North Carolina state line and seeing the famous Appalachian Trail is always a crowd pleaser.
 The nearby Blue Ridge Parkway runs 470 miles through the mountains all the way to Shenandoah National Park in northern Virginia.
 The Foothills Parkway now connects Wears Valley to Happy Valley.
 No matter what you want to see, there’s a scenic drive in the area to suit your needs!

 Voted the Friendliest Theme Park in America, this wholesome destination is a hit with people of all ages!
-During the spring months you’ll experience the Festival of Nations – a 20-year tradition.
-You can eat street foods from all over the world, see traditional dancers in native costume, see street performers, and more!
-This festival starts on opening day and runs through April 14th, so your family will have a chance to experience the magic.
+During the spring months you’ll experience the The Flower and Food Festival – a new tradition in it’s second year.
+You can eat street foods from all over the world, see incredible living flower sculptures, and take the perfect Instagram photo underneath the Umbrella Sky.
+This festival starts on April 23rd and runs through June 7th so your family will have a chance to experience the magic.

 Of course, the traditional rides and crafts of Dollywood are still available throughout the spring break season.
 Country Fair staples like Demolition Derby, the Carousel, and Scrambler are always popular.
 For the bigger kids and teens, Dollywood also has a fun selection of roller coasters and thrill rides, like the 21-story Wild Eagle or the oldest coaster in the park – the kitschy Blazing Fury.